Noriyoshi Ohrai’s Greco-Roman Baddies In Space

 King Atreus brought a curse upon his own house when he murdered his nephews and fed them to his brother, violating the guest-laws of Xenia and enraging the gods.
 This curse would manifest in the murder of his son Agamemnon, one of the Atriedes (Sons of Atreus) of Greek legend, who had been one of the chief organizers of the war against Troy.
 These events, and those surrounding them, were immortalized in a story-cycle which would form the bedrock of material on which the ancient Greek dramatic tradition developed and flourished.

 The boldness, arrogance, and sheer bombast with which Frank Herbert carried the ancient Greek dramatic tradition 20,000 years into the future set a whole new bar for Space Opera.
-A little over a decade after the first Dune book was released, the Space Opera would take the world by storm when George Lucas 1977 film Star Wars became a global phenomena.
+A little over a decade after the first Dune book was released, the Space Opera would take the world by storm when George Lucas’s Star Wars (1977) became a global phenomena.

-In ‘Dreamers of Dune‘ Brian Herbert, son of Frank Herbert, tells us that when his father saw the movie,
+In ‘Dreamers of Dune‘ Brian Herbert tells us that when his father saw the sensational film,

-... he picked out sixteen points of what he called ‘absolute identity’ between his book and the movie.
+... he picked out sixteen points of what he called ‘absolute identity’ between his book and the [Star Wars] movie.

-Brian goes on to tell us that his father would mask the pain of having his life’s work chopped up into a blockbuster film franchise that gave him no credit with humor; he got together with a coalition of other writers who felt similarly ripped off and formed the “We’re Too Big to Sue George Lucas” Society.
-Herbert said Lucas was welcome to join if he’d pay for lunch whenever they met.
+Brian goes on to tell us his dad would mask the pain of having his life’s work chopped up into a blockbuster film franchise that gave him little to no credit by cracking jokes.
+Frank Herbert formed a coalition with other writers who felt similarly ripped off and formed the “We’re Too Big to Sue George Lucas” Society, saying Lucas was welcome to join them if he’d pay for lunch whenever they met.

-This is the fan art that Noriyoshi Ohrai did for Star Wars that got him noticed by George Lucas.
-Doesn't it look like state propaganda?
+This is the fan art that got Noriyoshi Ohrai noticed by George Lucas.
+It looks directly inspired by 19th century state propaganda.

 S-F Magazine

-Lady Jessica Atreides might have been the first Greco-Roman Baddie in Space.
+Lady Jessica Attreides (of Dune fame) might have been the first Greco-Roman Baddie in Space.

-Well, she was more like a Roman Catholic Baddie in Space, but the full complement of Dune’s inspiration really comes through in the costume design for the first iteration of Princess Leia:
+Well, she was more like a Roman Catholic Baddie in Space— but the full complement of Dune‘s inspiration really comes through in Princess Leia’s costume design:

-I keep talking about Yoshitaka Amano because that’s how I ended up here in the first place, but he was hardly alone in developing the rich iconography of Dark Fantasy that suffused Japan in the 80s.
-He was operating in a milleu where performing at a high level was the norm.
-All of the illustrations which appeared on the cover of S-F Magazine in it’s heyday were incredible, and the work of Noriyoshi Ohrai is no exception
+Yoshitaka Amano and Noriyoshi Ohrai were hardly alone in evolving the rich iconography of Dark Fantasy that suffused Japan in the 80s.
+These men were operating in a milleu where performing at a high level was the norm— All of the illustrations which appeared in S-F Magazine in it’s heyday were incredible—

-I could not find a comprehensive list of Ohrai’s known contributions to the magazine anywhere; wikipedia does not even acknowledge this phase of his career.
+I could not find a comprehensive list of Noriyoshi Ohrai’s contributions to the magazine anywhere; by the looks of it, they were extensive — though Wikipedia doesn’t even acknowledge this phase of his career.

 Frank Herbert’s Dune was perhaps the first work to transform the much-derided Space Opera into something with real literary weight.